How To Transfer Your Driver’s License When Moving to Another State

 Moving to another state is a very exciting time in one’s life.
 For some, this move might be the first time they’re experiencing a land other than the one they grew up knowing their entire life.

 There are a plethora of factors to consider when deciding to move out of state.
 In this guide, we’ll discuss specifically what you need to know about transferring your license to your new state.

-No. In fact, some states will allow you to use your old driver’s license.
-However, most states will require you to apply for a new license and take the road test before being permitted to operate a motor vehicle.
+No. However, most states will require you to apply for a new license and take the road test before being permitted to operate a motor vehicle.

 Do I Need to Take the Road Test Immediately After Changing State?